mikeyqtt/My-Data-Structures-and-Algorithms-Activities/README.md

 The File Organizer Application is a simple Java program that lets you create, manage, and display files and folders in a tree structure.
 It allows you to add files or folders to a parent directory or the root and shows the full structure in a hierarchical fashion.

 This application was intended to learn constructing tree data structures and recursion in Java, which simulates how real-world file systems work.
 It teaches beginners about hierarchical data management and serves as the foundation for more advanced programs such as content management systems and virtual file organizers.

+The Inventory Management System is a Java-based console application that uses Multi-Way B-trees to organize product names alphabetically and Min-Heaps to track the product with the lowest inventory.
+It allows users to add products, search for them, arrange all products alphabetically, and locate the product with the lowest supply.
+This application was made to demonstrate the actual application of efficient data structures for inventory management, with the goal of simplifying and streamlining stock management for small enterprises and education.
+It helps the community by providing an educational tool for understanding data structures and an efficient inventory management system.